farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/hub-aws/index.md

 ssh -L3000:localhost:3000 ubuntu@youripaddress -i farcaster-hub-tutorial-kp.cer
 ```

-Once you ran this command, you should be able to access grafana easily on `localhost:3000`
+Once you ran this command, you should be able to access grafana easily at `localhost:3000`

 ### Understand your Grafana dashboard